GreensfingeExperiment/.github/profile/README.md

 ## D) Example Usage: Conventional vs. Green Framework Approach

-This section demonstrates how to configure and use the **GreenEsfinge** framework in a Java project, highlighting the difference between the **Conventional Approach** and the **Green Framework Approach**.
+This section demonstrates how to configure and use the GreenEsfinge framework in a Java project, highlighting the difference between the Conventional Approach and the Green Framework Approach.

 Below, we present both strategies side by side to highlight how the framework can simplify the implementation and reduce code coupling.